Corey Stoll: Career

 Stoll made his Broadway debut as a member of the ensemble in the 2003 revival of William Shakespeare's Henry IV at the Vivian Beaumont Theatre.
 The following year Stoll received a Drama Desk Award nomination as Outstanding Featured Actor in a Play for Intimate Apparel (2004), opposite Tony winner and Oscar winner Viola Davis.
-Stoll returned to Broadway in John Van Druten in Old Acquaintances (2007) and went on to appear in several films, including North Country (2005), Lucky Number Slevin (2006), the television film A Girl Like Me: The Gwen Araujo Story (2006), Brief Interviews with Hideous Men (2009), and Push (2009).
+Stoll returned to Broadway in John Van Druten's Old Acquaintance (2007) and went on to appear in several films, including North Country (2005), Lucky Number Slevin (2006), the television film A Girl Like Me: The Gwen Araujo Story (2006), Brief Interviews with Hideous Men (2009), and Push (2009).
 In 2010, he appeared in drama film Helena from the Wedding and the action thriller Salt.
 Stoll portrayed Marco in the 2010 Broadway revival of the Arthur Miller play A View from the Bridge acting opposite Liev Schreiber and Scarlett Johansson.

 Stoll starred as LAPD Detective Tomas Jaruszalski on the NBC police drama Law & Order: LA.
 He played Ernest Hemingway in Woody Allen's romantic comedy film Midnight in Paris (2011) for which he earned acclaim as well as a nomination for the Independent Spirit Award for Best Supporting Male.
 Stoll, who is mostly bald, wore a custom wig for the role.
 In 2013, Stoll received a Golden Globe Award nomination for his performance in the Netflix series House of Cards.
 He then joined the FX horror television series The Strain, which is based on a series of novels written by Chuck Hogan and film director Guillermo del Toro.

 In 2014, Stoll also played Austin Reilly, an NYPD police officer, in the action film Non-Stop, and Paul Altman in the comedy-drama This Is Where I Leave You.
 In 2015, he played Ben Day in the film Dark Places, based on the novel by Gillian Flynn, and had a major role as the villain in the superhero film Ant-Man, playing Darren Cross, later reimagined as the supervillain Yellowjacket.
 The following year, he reunited with Woody Allen, playing gangster Ben Dorfman in his 2016 film Café Society.
 Also in the summer of 2016, he played the wily Greek warrior Ulysses in the Public Theater production of Troilus and Cressida by William Shakespeare, in Central Park.

 In January 2019, it was announced that Stoll would recur in the Netflix drama series Ratched.
 Since 2020, he has portrayed Michael Prince, a business rival to Bobby Axelrod, in the Showtime series Billions.
 In 2023 he returned to Broadway in the Branden Jacobs-Jenkins play Appropriate acting opposite Sarah Paulson, Natalie Gold and Elle Fanning.
 For his performance he was nominated for the Tony Award for Best Featured Actor in a Play.

+Stoll co-starred in an off-Broadway revival of What Happened Was..., which opened at the Minetta Lane Theatre on April 14, 2026.